DominicMaritoiu/DominicMaritoiu/README.md

-👋 Hello there!
+<h1👋 Hello there!
-Welcome to my GitHub profile!
-I'm Dominic, a passionate Junior Python Developer with a love for building applications and solving real-world problems.
-My journey in the world of programming has equipped me with skills in various technologies, and I'm always eager to learn and explore new things.
+Welcome to my GitHub profile!</h1>
+<p>I'm Dominic, a passionate Junior Python Developer with a love for building applications and solving real-world problems.
+My journey in the world of programming has equipped me with skills in various technologies, and I'm always eager to learn and explore new things.</p>

 🔧 Technologies & Tools
 Here are some of the technologies and tools that I'm proficient in: